CRCD Real Estate – CRCD Partners LLC “Changing Lives, One Home at a Time”

-In 2007 CRCD began collaborating with partners to develop affordable and permanent supportive housing with on-site support services for transition-age youth, families and Veterans experiencing homeless, and other low-income residents.
-We currently own and operate 9 developments which represent a combined investment of $125 million in South LA housing and real estate, including 370 units of affordable and permanent supportive housing, a commercial space for our social enterprise, and a drop-in center for homeless youth, Ruth’s Place.
+In 2007 CRCD began collaborating with partners to develop affordable and permanent supportive housing with on-site support services for transition-age youth, families, Veterans experiencing homelessness, and other low-income residents.
+We currently own and operate 14 developments with 464 units of affordable and permanent supportive housing with another 1,170+ in development.
+These units represent a combined investment of $160 million in South LA housing and real estate, with another $665 million in predevelopment.
+CRCD also operates a commercial space for our social enterprise, and a drop-in center for homeless youth, Ruth’s Place.

 CRCD’s housing projects are collaborative efforts with multiple community partners who believe in high-quality, affordable housing for vulnerable populations.
 A few of our real estate partners include Little Tokyo Service Center, Clifford Beers Housing, and Thomas Safran & Associates.
 Three of our housing complexes are historic buildings listed on the National Register of Historic Places: